A Reconfiguration and Commentary on Revelation 1-3

 Chapter 3 14b the faithful and true witness, the ruler of God’s creation.

-The coming Messiah will be a trustworthy messenger for God and Jesus - a "faithful and true witness" (see also Rev. 19:11).
+The Archangel Michael, the coming Messiah, has been and will continue to be a trustworthy messenger for God and Jesus - a "faithful and true witness" (see also Rev. 19:11).
+He has ruled for God from heaven and will reign on earth as king of the whole world during the Millennial Reign.
 The word translated, "ruler", the Greek word "arche", is one of the root words of "Arch-angel" - Archangel Michael is a "prince" of the world (Dan 12:1, cf. Rev. 22:13).

 Chapter 3 21b I will give the right to sit with me on my throne, just as I was victorious and sat down with my Father on his throne.